deepika-verma-12/dsw-well-to-well-correlation/docs/tutorial.md

 # How-To Tutorial: Step-by-Step Pipeline Replication

-This tutorial guides you through setting up your local repository workspace and running the well-log correlation workflow using the provided synthetic datasets.
+This tutorial demonstrates a step-by-step example workflow for executing the constrained Dynamic Space Warping framework on a well correlation pair.

 ---